Lawrence Bittaker and Roy Norris: Bittaker

 Within days of his parole from the California Youth Authority, Bittaker was arrested for transporting a stolen vehicle across state lines.
 In August 1959, Bittaker was sentenced to eighteen months' imprisonment, to be served in the Oklahoma State Reformatory.
 He was later transferred to the medical center for federal prisoners in Springfield, Missouri, to serve the remainder of his sentence.

 In 1960, Bittaker was released from prison and soon reverted to crime.
 Within months of his release, he had been arrested in Los Angeles for robbery and, in May 1961, was sentenced to fifteen years' imprisonment.
-While incarcerated for this robbery, he was characterized by a psychiatrist as being highly manipulative.
+While incarcerated, he was characterized by a psychiatrist as being highly manipulative.
 The psychiatrist also described Bittaker as "having considerable concealed hostility."

 Bittaker was released on parole in 1963 after completing two years of his sentence.
 In October 1964, he was again imprisoned for parole violation.
 In 1966, Bittaker underwent further examinations by two independent psychiatrists, both of whom classified him as a borderline psychopath: a highly manipulative individual unable to acknowledge the consequences of his actions.
 Bittaker explained to one of them that his criminal activities gave him a feeling of self-importance, although he insisted circumstantial matters pertaining to his environment and upbringing decreased his ability to resist committing crimes.
 Bittaker was prescribed anti-psychotic medication.
 A year later, he was again released into society.

 A month after his parole in July 1967, Bittaker was again arrested and convicted of theft and of leaving the scene of an accident.
 He was sentenced to five years but was released in April 1970.
 In March 1971, Bittaker was again arrested for burglary.
 Due to repeated parole violations, he was sentenced to serve between six months and fifteen years' imprisonment in October 1971.
 Three years later, Bittaker was again released from prison.

 In 1974, Bittaker was arrested for assault with attempt to commit murder, after he stabbed a young supermarket employee who had accused him of stealing.
 The supermarket employee had observed Bittaker stealing a steak and had followed Bittaker outside and into the store's parking lot, where he asked Bittaker whether he had forgotten to pay.
 Bittaker responded by stabbing his pursuer in the chest, narrowly missing his heart.
 He attempted to flee but was quickly restrained by two other supermarket employees.
 The employee, Gary Louie, survived the stabbing, and Bittaker was convicted of the lesser charge of assault with a deadly weapon and sent to California Men's Colony in San Luis Obispo.